ganastor/htpc-download-box/README.md

 ![Organizr with empty tab editor](img/organizr_tab_editor_empty.png)

-A new tab can be addded for each service through the `Add New Tab` window.
+A new tab can be added for each service through the `Add New Tab` window.
 The url will be required. `media` can be used as the hostname with the correct port for each specific service.
 In `Choose Image` , a matching icon can be chosen.
-If everything is correctly configured , a green bar will be shown with the notificaton `Tab can be set as iFrame`.
+If everything is correctly configured , a green bar will be shown with the notification `Tab can be set as iFrame`.

 ![Correct Sonarr tab configuration](img/organizr_add_tab.png)